wiire-a/bully/README.md

 	cp -rf ~/bully/* ~/kamikaze/package/bully
 	make menuconfig

-Navigate to Network-->wireless and select bully (module or builtin), exit and save.
+Navigate to Network-->wireless and select bully (module or built-in), exit and save.
 If you elected to build as a package, type

 	make package/bully/{clean,compile} V=99